ArduPilot/ardupilot_wiki/common/source/docs/common-matek-uavcan-dlvr.rst

 I2C Port to Autopilot for use in place of CAN (enabled by unsoldering two zero ohm resistors, see diagram below.)

-.. note:: Solder pad I2C bus on rear is for attaching an external compass when this port is NOT enabled, and it will be presented to the AutoPilot as a UAVCAN compass.
+.. note:: Solder pad I2C bus on rear is for attaching an external compass when this port is NOT enabled, and it will be presented to the AutoPilot as a DroneCAN compass.

 ========== =============== =================
 Pin        Signal Name     Voltage/Tolerance